erik-axelsson/delvar_MMVD/README.md

 Perl script printing file with canfam3 SNPs and phylop values.

 ## SNV and INDEL additional annotations (calculating FST and writing conservation scores to variant file)
+1. vcf_breed_with_annotations_command_line_version.pl <br/>
+Perl script calculating and reporting pariwise FST for all variants and breed pairs.
+Script also reports additinal variant annotations such as evolutionary conservation, gene ontology, wolf-, cat- and andean fox alleles.
 ## Relative amount of deleterious variation

 ## GenomeStrip CNV detection and annotation